We will begin to accept applications for OYO 2018 on February 1, 2018

 Staff & Interpreter Selection Process

-OYO will choose the camp staff, CITs and interpreters from a pool of applicants and each person will be informed as to whether or not he/she will be an Team OYO member.
+Each year, OYO selects about 70 staff.
 Chosen applicants will be interviewed via VP, Skype, telephone or directly.
-Some OYO Team members will be required to participate in a pre-camp training program.
-Everyone select for Team OYO is required to work a minimum of 3 nights/4 days at camp and additionally to attend the pre-camp staff orientation.
+Some Team OYO positions will be required to participate in a pre-camp training program.
+Everyone Team OYO member is required to work a minimum of 3 nights/4 days at camp and additionally to attend the pre-camp staff orientation.
+All Team OYO members must complete and submit a fingerprint FBI and BCI background check.

 The state of Ohio requires that anyone working directly with children must complete and submit a BCI & FBI fingerprint background check that is current and valid during camp.